 The Human Relations Commission of Morris County stands in solidarity with the Asian-American community against acts of hate, demonization, intimidation and other expressions of vile racism that have become widespread in the wake of the Covid pandemic.

-Any expression of prejudice, discrimination, stereotyping, diminuation and exclusion causes real harm to people and to our society as a whole.
+Any expression of prejudice, discrimination, stereotyping, diminution and exclusion causes real harm to people and to our society as a whole.
 The Asian community in the United States has suffered systemic racism, stereotyping and marginalization for far too long.

 We must maintain zero tolerance to hate in any form.

 Acts and expressions of hatred and bigotry against any person or group on the basis of their identity is an atrocity and cannot be tolerated.
 Attacks against members of the Asian-American community must be utterly condemned and their perpetrators swiftly brought to justice.
 We call upon our entire community to combat hate through education, reinforcement of the core values of the American democracy and proactive concrete steps such as anti-bigotry programs in schools, community forums and houses of worship.

 It is not enough to condemn acts of violence and bigotry.
 We must take concrete action to foster a just society that values, celebrates and welcomes each individual and group.